Iranite/ClusterFuck/README.md

 # ClusterFuck
+(This project is currently halted.
+Javascript and the provided CPU power did't seem powerful enough to embrace my idea, so I temporarily lost interest.)

 Screeps.com offers a platform to create your own AI to battle other people in a real time strategy game.<br>
 The AI is programmed in JavaScript.